I can’t remember the last time I made chicken stock in anything but a pressure cooker. It’s fast; it’s convenient, and the stock itself is superb.

-You can also sometimes buy bones or leftover chicken parts at grocery stores and markets, like the bones, backs, necks, or feet leftover from butchering.
-These parts have a lot of cartilage that make great stock with a velvety body.
+You can also sometimes buy bones or leftover chicken parts at grocery stores and markets, like the bones, backs, necks, or feet left over from butchering.
+These parts have a lot of cartilage that makes great stock with a velvety body.

 Oh, and make sure to add any chicken fat or skin you can.
-Yes, it makes a fatty stock, but the fat will float to the top as the stock cools and you can skim it off later.
-What skin and fat adds is a cheery yellow color and tons of great flavor.
-Remember, if you don’t want the extra fat, you can always remove and discard it later.
+Yes, it makes a fatty stock, but the fat will float to the top as the stock cools, and you can skim it off later.
+What skin and fat add are a cheery yellow color and tons of great flavor.
+Remember, if you don't want the extra fat, you can always remove and discard it later.

 While I recommend a whole chicken carcass in the recipe below (about one pound of bones), that’s just a suggested amount.

 Then, add enough water to come nearly level with the bones (again, do not exceed the “Max Fill” line).
-A rough ratio is five to six cups of water for every pound of bones.
+A rough ratio is 5 to 6 cups of water for every pound of bones.
 The less water you add, the more flavor and body your stock will have.